midhunhk/midhunhk.github.io/_posts/2023-09-15-android-message-counter.md

 category: Learning
 comments: true
 featured: /public/images/2023/09/15/message-counter-banner.png
-featured_alt_text: An screenshot of webpage showing concentric arcs and circles on them.
+featured_alt_text: An image with a mobile phone displaying the landing page of an app and other assets.
 featured_hero: true
 hero_darken: true
 summary: A quick look into how we can count the number of messages (sms/text) on an Android device.
 As well as an Android app that I published to the Play Store.